-NATO says the first of six missile defense batteries sent to Turkey to intercept possible rockets fired from Syria is operational.
+NATO says the first of six missile defense batteries sent to Turkey to protect against possible attack from Syria is operational.

 The alliance says the Patriot missile battery went "under command and control" in the southern city of Adana Saturday.
 The first battery was a Dutch unit.

-The Netherlands and the United States are each providing two batteries of the U.S.-made Patriots.
+The Netherlands, the United States and Germany are each providing two batteries of the U.S.-made Patriots.
 NATO expects to make the rest of the units fully operational in the next few days.

 The Syrian government of President Bashar al-Assad has described the NATO Patriot deployment as a provocation.